The Importance of Leasing a Commercial Space

 - How much rent is due, including any increases (called escalations).
 You'll want to know the going rate for space in the neighborhood before you begin negotiating.
 It also helps to let the landlord make the first offer, and ask for a lower rent than you think you can initially get.
 Escalations should be for specific dollar amounts or tied to a known method of calculation, such as cost of living indexes.

 - How long the lease runs, when it begins, and under what conditions you can renew the lease.
 A shorter lease means less commitment, but less predictability for the long run.
 If location is very important — for example, if you have a retail store — you may want to opt for a longer lease.
-You can always attempt to renegotiate lower rents or improvements as time goes on.
-If you have a month-to-month lease, you’ll want to make sure the landlord gives you as much time as possible when terminating the lease.
+You can always attempt to negotiate lower rents or improvements as time goes on.
+If you have a month-to-month lease, you'll want to make sure the landlord gives you as much time as possible when terminating the lease.

 - Whether your rent includes utilities, such as phone, electricity, and water, or whether you'll be charged for these items separately.